colejarczyk/doc/userguide/earning_rules/creation/product_purchase.rst

 All Product purchase rules have the same priority.
 It means, that to points calculation the most "current" rule is used.
 In that case, "current" means edited as the last one.

-So, if you add a "stoppable" flag to 1st rule and before points calculation you will also edited 2nd and 3rd (name, description, activity etc.), Open Loyalty recognize the 2nd and 3rd as the more "current" and use them before the rule with stoppable flag.
+So, if you add a "stoppable" flag to 1st rule and before points calculation you will also edited 2nd and 3rd (name, description, activity etc.), Open Loyalty recognizes the 2nd and 3rd as the more "current" and use them before the rule with stoppable flag.

 .. note::